Office of Procurement, Acquisition and Logistics (OPAL)

 9. How Can the Funeral Director help the VA and the Veteran?

 Complete the Flag Application as completely as possible with all available information requested on the form and turn in the application to the post office as soon as possible following the death of the Veteran.
-The information provide helps the VA in the death notification process, easing the burden on family members as well as authorizing the post office to order a replacement flag ensuring availability to the funeral director for future requirements.
+The information provided helps the VA in the death notification process, easing the burden on family members as well as authorizing the post office to order a replacement flag ensuring availability to the funeral director for future requirements.

 10. We were given a defective flag, what do we do?